georglauterbach/uncore/documentation/content/testing.md

 !!! abstract

     _unCORE_ provides unit- and integration-tests.
 Integration tests are found under [`code/uncore/tests/`][code::github::code/uncore/tests/].
-Unit-test are located in the kernel source code as part of the [kernel's library](./kernel_architecture.md#source-code-structure).
+Unit-test are located in the kernel source code as part of the [kernel's library](./development.md#about-the-workspace).
 Note that [linting](https://stackoverflow.com/questions/8503559/what-is-linting) (the kernel but also all other parts of this project) is an important part of code quality enforcement.
-Hence, we lint the whole codebase during [CI](#ci).
+Hence, we lint the whole codebase during [CI](#continuous-integration-ci).

-## Unit Tests
+## :cake: Unit Tests

 Unit tests for the kernel are associated with [`lib.rs`][code::github::code/uncore/src/lib.rs] and not with [`main.rs`][code::github::code/uncore/src/main.rs].
 Unit tests are declared via the `#!rust #[test_case]` directive above the test: